Contesting A Will

 As an example, suppose one adult child has significantly greater access to the parent than the other children.
 That adult child could exploit the parent’s emotional vulnerability, coercing or manipulating the parent to leave a greater share of assets to them over the other siblings.
 The other siblings might then choose to contest the will after the parent’s death, claiming the will was changed or prepared under coercion or duress.

-A will which is not properly signed could be contested.
+A will that is not properly signed could be contested.
 In the state of California, a will must be in writing, must be signed by the testator and must be signed by two disinterested, adult witnesses.
 A testator who is unable to sign his or her name may, under very specific circumstances, sign with an “X.” While a testator may instruct another person to sign the will for him or her, that witness may not then be counted as one of the two witnesses, and two adults must witness the signature.

 Finally, a will may be contested when it is believed fraud occurred during the preparation of the will.
 Fraud means the testator was tricked into signing a will or included terms he or she did not intend as a result of trickery.
-As an example, the testator may have been asked to sign a document, but told it was something other than a will.
+As an example, the testator may have been asked to sign a document but told it was something other than a will.

 As you can see, situations like this make the witnesses extremely important.